stackpress/lib/docs/Routing.md

 The Response instance to allow method chaining.

-#### Setting HTML Response
+### 2.3.
+Setting HTML Response

-The following example shows how to set an HTML response.
+The following example shows how to set an HTML response for web page rendering.

 ```typescript
 res.setHTML('<h1>Welcome</h1>', 200, 'OK');